lucijafrkovic/Subtitlr/README.md

 Checkout the project and use **Subtitlr 2.0.xcworkspace** to open the project (this is necessary because Subtitlr uses CocoaPods for XMLRPC support).

-Alternatevly, you can download Subtitlr.app in a ZIP file [here] (https://www.dropbox.com/s/et60e6lcvi3h2qc/Subtitlr.zip?dl=0).
+Alternatively, you can download Subtitlr.app in a ZIP file [here] (https://www.dropbox.com/s/et60e6lcvi3h2qc/Subtitlr.zip?dl=0).